oasp/oasp4js/README.md

 ```

-    grunt serve:dist
+    gulp serve:dist

 ```

-The above-mentioned Grunt's task creates the '<oasp_dir>\js\oasp4js-sample\dist' directory and puts all HTML documents, CSS files (compiled from Less files) and JavaScript files (merged, minimized and obfuscated) there.
+The above Gulp's task creates the '<oasp_dir>\js\oasp4js-sample\dist' directory and puts all HTML documents, CSS files (compiled from Less files) and JavaScript files (merged, minimized and obfuscated) there.
 The content of the aforementioned 'dist' directory is ready to be deployed to a web server.